kein-1/UniShop/README.md

 E-commerce Shopping App built using React, Node.js, PostgreSQL,Express, TailwindCSS, and Stripe API.

 ### Features
+- Fully functional e-commerce site that users can add/remove products and checkout once they are complete
 - Fully styled landing page with functional Navbar
 - Products are displayed in a grid.
 Users can click each product card for a description of the product
 - Users can add or remove items from their cart.
 Price and quantity are updated accordingly